Ethical Frameworks for Conducting Social Challenge Studies

 \subsubsection{Informed Consent.}

-One of the most important ethical principles in research is informed consent, which ensures that participants know what risks, benefits, and purposes motivate the study before giving their consent \citep{council2016international, schaefer2020covid, jamrozik2020ethical}.
+One of the most important ethical principles in research is informed consent, which ensures that potential benefits must outweigh the risks of harm to both subjects and society \citep{schaefer2020covid, jamrozik2020ethical}.
 It is even more pertinent for challenge studies, in which participants are deliberately exposed to risks.
 Challenge studies require clear and detailed explanations of the purpose of a study, along with a description of the risks involved and a discussion of their potential long-term consequences \citep{franklin2001ethical,jamrozik2020ethical}.
 Obtaining valid informed consent involves providing not only thorough explanations of the research but also an understanding of the possible health risks and the potential broader societal benefits that might result from it.